aershov24/FSC_Candidates_Test/README.md

 * coderbyte.com
 * etc...

+# Resources to AVOID

 ⚠️ **Warning**: Don't use/copy information from the websites with bad grammar and poor QAs quality.
 We won't accept QAs that will be copied from poor quality resources.
-You can recognize these sites by deficient crappy design, low quality images, tons of ads, lack of code formatting and code samples and  _no attribution to the sources_ like:
+You can recognize these sites by deficient crappy design, low quality images, tons of ads, lack of code formatting and code samples and  _no attribution to the sources of the answer_ like:

 * onlineinterviewquestions.com
 * geekforgeeks.com